Natural Gas Facts

 - United States resources and technically recoverable resources: United States Energy Information Administration (Technically Recoverable Shale Oil and Shale Gas Resources, June 2013; US total)

-- Shale gas and Tight Gas: United States EIA (World Shale Resource Assessments, Technically Recoverable Shale Gas Resources) table 6 (Technically Recoverable Shale Gas Resources) and NEB (Canada’s Energy Future 2017: Energy Supply and Demand Projections to 2040)
+- Shale gas and Tight Gas: United States EIA (World Shale Resource Assessments, Technically Recoverable Shale Gas Resources) table 6 (Technically Recoverable Shale Gas Resources) and Canada Energy Regulator (Canada’s Energy Future)

-- Canada-United States market: Compiled by NRCan from Statistics Canada, United States Energy Information Administration (US Natural Gas Imports by Country), NEB (Natural Gas Imports, Exports and Liquefied Natural Gas Statistics, Commodity Statistics for LNG imports, LNG Shipment Details)
+- Canada-United States market: Compiled by NRCan from Statistics Canada, United States Energy Information Administration (US Natural Gas Imports by Country), Canada Energy Regulator (Commodity Statistics)

 - United States production: United States Energy Information Administration (Annual energy Outlook) tables (Natural Gas Gross Withdrawals and Production, Natural Gas by Country Imports, Exports & LNG Statistics)